-Also, if the numeric IP addresses of the public or corporate time servers on the Internet is known, these addresses can be entered, separated by spaces, in the NTP Servers field, leaving the Name Servers field blank, since there would be no URLs to be resolved.
+Also, if you know the numeric IP addresses of the public or corporate time servers on the Internet, you can enter these addresses, separated by spaces, in the NTP Servers field, leaving the Name Servers field blank, since there would be no URLs to be resolved.

-Note: Not all Network Time servers allow unlimited public access.
+Note: Note all Network Time servers allow unlimited public access.
 Refer to www.ntp.org for more information.